snuffish/MUMPS-TextMate-JetBrains/README.md

 1. Clone repository
 2. File -> Settings -> Editor -> TextMate Bundles
 3. Add the directory
+4. Disable/Remove the Objective-C Bundle, it collides with this Bundle.
-4. Apply & Close
+5. Apply & Close
-5. Done!
+6. Done!